 The safety of students who require bus or automobile transportation to/from school

-The safety of students whose primary transportation mode is to walk to school
+The safety of students whose primary transportation mode is to walk to school, and

 The ability of our maintenance/custodial staffs to sufficiently clear sidewalks and parking lots

 The second major issue of consideration during inclement weather is wind chill.
-Whether waiting for a school bus or walking to/from school, wind chill is always a major factor in the closing/delay of school.
-District 101 has made it a practice to give strong consideration for closing school when wind chill temperatures approach 25 degrees below zero.
-We will continue this practice again this school year.
+For students waiting for a school bus or walking to/from school, wind chill is always a major consideration in the closing/delay of school.
+District 101 has made it a practice that strong consideration for closing school is given when sustained wind chill temperatures approach 25 degrees below zero.
+We will continue to adhere to this practice again this year.